How your money performs smarter with Ally smart savings tools

 7 min read

-We spoke to Sonia Fraher, a director in deposits product management, and Emily Shallal, a senior director in strategy and innovation, to learn more about the innovation and inspiration behind these new savings account capabilities.
+We spoke to Sonia Fraher, Senior Director of Product Management in Deposit Strategy, and Emily Shallal, Executive Director of Consumer Insights & Innovation, to learn more about the innovation and inspiration behind these savings account capabilities.
 They revealed some details about the tools, like where they came from and what we can expect in the future.

-In a nutshell, describe the upgrades to the Online Savings Account.
+In a nutshell, describe the upgrades to the Savings Account.

 We’ve also added ways to boost your ability to save.
 First, there’s recurring transfers — with that, you can move a specific amount of money into your savings account on a regular schedule.
 And then, there’s Surprise Savings, which analyzes your spending (through your primary checking account) and transfers any “safe to save” money to your savings account.